jeanNyil/jbossfuse-cxfrs-demo/ipservice_cxfrs_client/README.md

 ### Deployment instructions

-- Log into the _Red Hat Fuse Karaf_ terminal
+- Log into the _Red Hat Fuse fabric8_ terminal
 - Use the `fabric:profile-edit` command (example: `fabric:profile-edit -p org.jeannyil.fuse.cxfrs.demo/broker.user.name=amq org-jeannyil-fuse-cxfrs-demo`)
 to adapt some _Persistent ID_ properties as indicated for the following _fabric8_ profiles:
   - `org-jeannyil-fuse-cxfrs-demo` _fabric8_ profile